Gaurav9540/docker/README.md

   - Used in data centers and enterprise environments.

 *example -*
  1. VMware - VMware ESXI
  2. Microsoft - Hyper-V
-  3. Oracle - Oracle VM and Virtualbox

-2. Hosted Hypervisor
+3. Hosted Hypervisor
   - Runs on an existing operating system and acts as an application
   - Used for developement and testing on personal computers *example -*